shiftavenue/shiftavenue-pswslmanage/README.md

 ### Add a user to the Wsl Image

-To add a user to the WSL image you can run the follwoing command
+To add a user to the WSL image you can run the follwoing command:

 ```Add-WslUser -WslName shiftavenue-ci -WslUser testuser -WslUserPwd "Start123"```